 4. What are the cons of radiant floor heating?

-A radiant floor heating system is difficult to install after a floor is already in place, and is only really feasible if you’re prepared to remove your floors or are building a new house.
-While there are new products, such as electric radiant pads that can be installed between the joists underneath your floor, they require access from below, via a basement or crawl space.
+A radiant-floor heating system is difficult to install after a floor is already in place, and it’s really only feasible if you’re prepared to remove your floors or are building a new house.
+While there are new products, such as electric radiant pads, that can be installed between the joists underneath your floor, they require access from below via a basement or crawl space.
 Lack of one or the other is a deal breaker.

 5. Which flooring materials work best with radiant heat?